Timeframe picker

 (by 1d | 7d)

-The NQL query considers thirty 1-day time buckets.
+The NQL query takes into account thirty 1-day time buckets.
 The amount of data that the last 1-day bucket contains depends on the time that the user loads the dashboard.
 This means that for the last 30 days, the user can see anywhere from 29 days of data to 29 days 23 hours 59 minutes of data.

 The start of the day is defined by the timezone that the server is located in.